marboleda/react-base-syntax-assignment/README.md

 ## React Base Syntax Practice
-This assignment that is part of the course ["React - The Complete Guide"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) on Udemy.
+This assignment is part of the course ["React - The Complete Guide"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) on Udemy, for the purposes of practicing the base syntax of React.

 The requirements are as follows: